COL Group

 COL Group Co Ltd (中文在线) is a digital content company.
-Founded in 2000, the company focuses on the development and application of IP across formats and apply AI technology into its operations.
-It operates business in several countries and regions.
+Founded in 2000, the company develops and applies IP across formats and applies AI technology into its operations.
+It operates its business in several countries and regions.

-COL Group’s core business includes content development, IP operations, international business expansion, and the use of AI to support its content ecosystem.
+COL Group's core business includes content development, IP operations, international business expansion, and the use of Artificial Intelligence (AI) to support its content.

 History

 COL was founded at Tsinghua University, Beijing, in 2000.
 It was listed on Shenzhen Stock Exchange on 21 January 2015.

-COL Group sources legal digital content from its original platforms, cooperated authors, and copyright organizations.
-It operates multiple original content platforms, including 17K.com and 4YT.NET, as well as labels focused on sci-fi (qixianghz.com) and mystery (xuanyi.ChineseAll.net) stories.
-The company has accumulated over 5.6 million digital works, signed more than 2,000 renowned authors, engaged over 4.5 million online authors, and formed partnerships with over 600 copyright organizations.
-In 2022, COL earned over 300 million CNY (US$41.1 million) from paid mini video series.
+COL Group sources licensed digital content from its proprietary platforms, contracted authors, and copyright organizations.
+It operates multiple original content platforms, including 17K.com and 4YT.NET, as well as genre-focused labels for science fiction and mystery fiction.

+According to company disclosures, the group reported holding a catalog of more than 5.6 million digital works, with participation from over 4.5 million online authors and partnerships with hundreds of copyright organizations.

+In 2022, COL Group reported revenue from paid short-form video content, including mini-series.

 The company operates online literature platforms in China and is involved in short-form drama production, IP-based merchandise, and related fields.
 It has established offices in the U.S., Japan, and Southeast Asia, and holds a stake in Crazy Maple Studio, the parent company of the short drama platform 'ReelShort'.